 Knut Johansen Schou was a sailor who is said to have jumped ship in Melbourne and been harboured by the Zimmer family at Westgarthtown.
 He was born on 30 March 1859 at Øster Gammelby, Wiesby Parish, Tønder in Schleswig-Holstein when it was part of the Kingdom of Denmark, prior to its annexation by Prussia in 1864.
 His father was also a seaman.
 The old Danish form of the surname Schou is Skov.

-Knut was a farm labourer at Westgarthtown when he married Anna Marie Nielsen at Carlton on 31 January 1885.
+According to his 1899 naturalisation application, Knut arrived in Australia on or about 15 March 1883.
+He was a farm labourer living and working at Westgarthtown when he married Anna Marie Nielsen at Carlton on 31 January 1885.
 His wife Maria, born at Jutland in Denmark, was employed as a housekeeper at Westgarthtown.
 She is also said to have knitted socks and underwear for Westgarthtown residents.
 They lived in a tent there for several years before moving to Preston by 1888.
-They first lived at Cooper Street, but by 1900 had moved to South Street, Preston.
+They first lived at Cooper Street, but by 1899 had moved to South Street, Preston.

 A son, Peter Schou, had been born at Westgarthtown on 23 November 1885 and baptized on 24 January 1886.
 His godparents were Michael Zimmer, Friedrich Bernhardt and Emma Wuchatsch.
 The Schou’s had five other sons – Martin (who appears to have been born at Tønder in 1883), Elias, Christian and Jens - of whom Elias enlisted in 1916 and served with the AIF in France.
 Martin, Christian and Johannes all died young of tuberculosis.